softwareguru/beam-summit-website/content/sessions/2023/founders-panel-robert-bradshaw-and-kenn-knowles.md

 tags:
 ---

-Kenn Knowles and Robert Bradshaw talk and look back at their early experiences building streaming and batch systems, and where Beam has gone so far.
+Kenn Knowles, Robert Bradshaw, and Reuven Lax talk and look back at their early experiences building streaming and batch systems, and where Beam has gone so far.